 - How big is your yard?

-So the answer that is the most accurate: The largest tank you can accommodate.
+Usually, our tank experts suggest the largest tank you can accommodate in your space.
 You’ll be glad you did.

 Georgia is a temperate climate.
 In order to flourish, a vegetable garden will require at least 1″ of water per week.

-A garden that is 10 ft wide X 20 ft long contains 200 sq ft.
+A garden that is 10′ wide X 20′ long contains 200 sq ft.
 An inch of water a week means you would need 120 gallons per week to keep your garden healthy.
 Calculated: .6 gal/sq ft X 200 sq ft = 120 gallons A dry spell lasting 3 weeks would require 360 gallons of water to keep your garden flourishing.